timKraeuter/ICGT-2023/README.md

 ### Custom properties

-Defining atomic propositions directly in the tool by distributing tokens over the process model has not been implemented yet.
+Defining atomic propositions directly in BPMN Analyzer by distributing tokens over the process model has not been implemented yet.
 Thus, for the time being, custom properties have to be checked in Groove by defining atomic propositions there.

 ## Implementation

-### Tool
+### BPMN Analyzer tool

-The tool is available
+The BPMN Analyzer is available online [here](https://bpmnanalyzer.whitefield-c9fed487.northeurope.azurecontainerapps.io).
-online [here](https://bpmnanalyzer.whitefield-c9fed487.northeurope.azurecontainerapps.io).

 [![Atomic property Unsafe implemented in Groove.](./images/impl.png)](https://bpmnanalyzer.whitefield-c9fed487.northeurope.azurecontainerapps.io)

-The sourcecode of the tool is
-available [here](https://github.com/timKraeuter/Rewrite_Rule_Generation) and instructions how to run it locally on your machine can be found [here](https://github.com/timKraeuter/Rewrite_Rule_Generation/blob/master/server/README.md).
+The source code of the BPMN Analyzer is available [here](https://github.com/timKraeuter/Rewrite_Rule_Generation) and instructions how to run it locally on your machine can be found [here](https://github.com/timKraeuter/Rewrite_Rule_Generation/blob/master/server/README.md).

-### Performance benchmark
+### Experiments

-The benchmark is described [here](https://github.com/timKraeuter/ICGT-2023/tree/main/artifacts/benchmark#readme).
+The experiments are described [here](https://github.com/timKraeuter/ICGT-2023/tree/main/artifacts/experiment#readme).

 ### Test suite